 Noooo!
 We’ve not even been here an hour.
 And as far as I am aware she hasn’t been drinking bourbon.
 As paranoid as I am after my last trip, I scan the room for hidden horses and am relieved to find none.

-Instead of lolling in the luxurious tub, I find myself on my hands and knees scrubbing vom out of it while the fam, including a fast recovered Sugarpuff, giggle happily and lounge on an enormous daybed in the bale (Balinese pavilion) that overhangs our private pool.
+This wasn’t in the AYANA Resort and Spa with kids brochure!
+And I really can’t bring myself to call the butler, so instead of lolling in the luxurious tub, I find myself on my hands and knees scrubbing vom out of it while the fam, including a fast recovered Sugarpuff, giggle happily and lounge on an enormous daybed in the bale (Balinese pavilion) that overhangs our private pool.
 Bastards!

 Leaving them to their private poolside party I sneak off to road test the signature ‘seven chakra dhara’ treatment at The Thermes Marins Bali Spa, the one place I feel I should be safe from both puke and ponies.
 I melt at its awesomeness, then return to the villa and the madness and mayhem that is my family.